Samuel Griffin

-Samuel Griffin (April 20, 1746 – November 23, 1810) was a lawyer, soldier and politician from Virginia.
+Samuel Griffin (April 20, 1746 – November 23, 1810) was an American lawyer, soldier, politician, and slave trader from Virginia.
 Following his service during the American Revolutionary War as a Continental Army officer, Griffin served as mayor of Williamsburg, Virginia, as well as represented the former state capitol in the Virginia House of Delegates, then (with surrounding areas) in the U.S. House of Representatives.

 Early and family life

-Born in Richmond County in the Colony of Virginia.
+Born in Richmond County in the Colony of Virginia to Leroy Griffin and his wife, the former Mary Ann Bertrand.
 His slightly younger brother Cyrus Griffin would likewise become a Virginia lawyer and patriot, serving as a Continental Congressman representing Virginia's Northern Neck region (where they were raised) and later as federal judge, for what was then the U.S. District Court for the District of Virginia.
+Another brother Corbin Griffin (d.1813) received a medical degree from the University of Edinburgh before setting up a practice in Yorktown and became chief surgeon during the Revolutionary War before his imprisonment by the British, and later served as a Virginia state senator.
 Earlier, the Griffin boys received a private education appropriate to their class, including classical studies and law.

 Samuel Griffin married Elizabeth Corbin Braxton, daughter of prominent Virginia planter and patriot Carter Braxton, likewise of the First Families of Virginia.
 They had only one child, Elizabeth Corbin Griffin Stewart (1779-1853), who survived two husbands (including a Williamsburg physician) and ultimately died in Philadelphia.

 Continental Army officer

 During the Revolutionary War Griffin accepted a commission as a colonel in the Continental Army.
-He was an aide-de-camp to General Charles Lee, likewise from the same Virginia region, and was wounded at the Battle of Harlem Heights on September 16, 1776.
+An aide-de-camp to English-born General Charles Lee, he was wounded at the Battle of Harlem Heights on September 16, 1776.

 Colonel Griffin recuperated from his wounds near Philadelphia.
 When the American army retreated behind the Delaware River in December 1776, the commanding general of the Philadelphia Department, Israel Putnam, followed General Washington's instruction and ordered Col. Griffin to "create a distraction" for the British forces then present near Trenton, New Jersey.
 Thus, Griffin led about 900 militia and Virginia regulars into Mount Holly, from which he harassed the pickets of Colonel Carl von Donop at Bordentown.
 Colonel Von Donop brought all of his 2,000 or so troops to Mount Holly to punish Griffin in the Battle of Iron Works Hill.
 However, the action put Von Donop's troops out of position to assist Colonel Rall in Trenton.
 Thus, on the morning of December 26, 1776, Washington crossed the Delaware and defeated Rall at Trenton.
 Local lore says a "certain young widow of a doctor" assisted Griffin by detaining von Donop in Mount Holly.